AckerlyXu/heima/articles/media-services/media-services-mes-schema.md

-<properties
+---
-    pageTitle="Media Encoder Standard schema | Azure"
+title: Media Encoder Standard schema | Azure
-    description="The topic gives an overview of the Media Encoder Standard schema." author="Juliako"
+description: The topic gives an overview of the Media Encoder Standard schema.
-    manager="erikre"
-    editor=""
-    services="media-services"
-    documentationcenter="" />
-<tags
-    ms.assetid="4c060062-8ef2-41d9-834e-e81e8eafcf2e"
-    ms.service="media-services"
-    ms.workload="media"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/10/2017"
-    wacn.date=""
-    ms.author="juliako" />
+author: Juliako
+manager: erikre
+editor: ''
+services: media-services
+documentationcenter: ''

+ms.assetid: 4c060062-8ef2-41d9-834e-e81e8eafcf2e
+ms.service: media-services
+ms.workload: media
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/10/2017
+wacn.date: ''
+ms.author: juliako
+---

 # Media Encoder Standard schema
-This topic describes some of the elements and types of the XML schema on which [Media Encoder Standard presets](/documentation/articles/media-services-mes-presets-overview/) are based.
+This topic describes some of the elements and types of the XML schema on which [Media Encoder Standard presets](./media-services-mes-presets-overview.md) are based.
 The topic gives explanation of elements and their valid values.
 The full schema will be published at a later date.

 ## <a name="Preset"></a> Preset (root element)
 Defines an encoding preset.